TeleAI-mcp/hyper-task-manager-9owg/README.md

-# hyper-task-manager-9owg
+# Hyper Task Manager 9Owg

-Repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.